Long Way Down: Route

 The team travelled from their base in Shepherd's Bush, London, to John o' Groats at the northern tip of Scotland to begin their journey.
 The start was nearly delayed after Boorman, frustrated by an official at Gatwick Airport, made an off-the-cuff comment regarding bombs and was detained for questioning.
 After being released without charge, he took a later flight to Inverness, and the journey began as scheduled.
 The team took four days to ride from John o' Groats back to London, via the McGregor family home in Crieff and the Silverstone racetrack, where they camped in the middle of the circuit.
 They took the Channel Tunnel to France and rode south to Italy.
 The European leg ended in Sicily, where they caught a ferry to Tunisia.

 In Tunisia, McGregor and Boorman visited the set of Star Wars and then rode into Libya.
-However, American producer David Alexanian and cameraman Jimmy Simak were unable to obtain the necessary entry visas and were forced to fly from Tunisia to Egypt.
+American producer David Alexanian and cameraman Jimmy Simak were unable to obtain the necessary entry visas and were forced to fly from Tunisia to Egypt.
 After visiting the pyramids, they boarded a ferry to Sudan, continued into Ethiopia and then into Kenya, where they crossed the equator.
 From Kenya, they rode to Uganda and then Rwanda, where they had an audience with President Paul Kagame.
 They went from there to Tanzania and then into Malawi, where they were joined by Ewan McGregor's wife Eve.
 The final leg took them through Zambia, Namibia, Botswana and into South Africa.
 The journey ended at Cape Agulhas, the southernmost point of the continent, from where they were accompanied to Cape Town by a phalanx of bikers, similar to their arrival in New York on the Long Way Round.

 Border crossings

 The team anticipated problems at the various borders crossings, particularly in Africa.
 Given their experiences on the Long Way Round, which included problems with Russian visas, a "fine" for a missing stamp in their carnet exiting the Czech Republic, and delays of up to twelve hours, major preparation and planning went into the transit between countries.
 Although the American crew members were barred from entering Libya, this was anticipated ahead of their arrival.
 Upon arrival in Tunisia, the team bribed the local authorities with a few bottles of vodka to aid their passage into the country.
 It was assumed this would become a regular occurrence while travelling through Africa.
-However, although delays of a few hours were common, there were few significant problems at crossing points as they travelled further south.
+Although delays of a few hours were common, there were few significant problems at crossing points as they travelled further south.